Business Acumen for Emerging Leaders alumni, facilitators, mentors, and executive mentors.

 Please contact the hotel directly at 1-800-711-2971 to reserve your room.
 Identify yourself as being with Western Energy Institute to receive a special rate of $219 USD/night.
 Reservations should be made under the “WEI – Business Acumen for Certified Leaders- June 2018” or “J2W” room block.
 This rate is guaranteed until May 14, 2018 or until the WEI room block is full.

-Jon Huddleston currently oversees all aspects of engineering and utility operations including regulatory compliance, capital construction, gas operations and maintenance, storage plant operations, and gas control functions for NW Natural.
+Jon Huddleston currently oversees all aspects of engineering design, planning, regulatory compliance, compliance inspection services, customer field services, emergency response activities, as well as construction, operations and maintenance of the NW Natural pipeline system.
 He currently represents NW Natural on several national and regional industry trade and research associations.

-Over the past 27+ years, Jon has held a wide range of positions with NW Natural that include leadership roles in operations, gas storage, engineering, technical training, business systems support, business analytics, technology implementation and regulatory compliance oversight.
+Over the past 29+ years, Jon has held a wide range of positions with NW Natural that include leadership roles in operations, gas storage,gas control, engineering, technical training, business systems support, business analytics, technology implementation and regulatory compliance oversight.
 He has been directly involved with union labor negotiations, federal and state regulatory policy and business process re-design.

 Jon has volunteered in the community for many years as a youth soccer, baseball, softball and basketball coach.
 Jon has served on several non-profit boards over the years.
-He currently serves on the United Way Columbia-Willamette Board.
+He currently serves on the board of Friends of the Children and the Oregon State University Leadership Academy.

 Jon is married and has three adult children.
 He has a BS in Civil Engineering from Oregon State University.